Adler TPP

 plant efficiency

-The combined cycle technology ensures a high efficiency of 52% (e.g. the average TPP efficiency is 40%) and low natural gas fuel consumption.
-Adler TPP covered more than a third of the peak load of the Sochi power district during the international sports competitions
+The combined cycle technology ensures a high efficiency of 52% (compared with the 40% average for thermal power plants) and low natural gas fuel consumption.
+During the Olympics, Adler TPP supplied over a third of the peak load of the Sochi power district.

 поверните телефон вертикально